SamiElghali/proj-microervices-sami-Elghali-/README.md

 # Microservice Architecture with Node.js, REST, GraphQL, Kafka

-This project is a simple skeleton code for microservice architecture using Node.js, Postgres, Prisma, REST, and GraphQL and Kafka.
+This project is a simple skeleton code for microservice architecture using Node.js, REST, GraphQL, MongoDB and Kafka.
 Thanks to Mr. Gontara Salah for the inspiration and knowledge in setting up this project.

 ![Architecture Diagram](Diagram1.jpg)